GiannopoulosK/Youtube-Api-Playlist-Data-Retriever/README.md

 ## Output

-### To see how this tool works, check out the example_usage.ipynb file
+### To see how this tool works, check out the example_usage.ipynb file.